rabbitmq/rabbitmq-website/blog/2024-09-02-amqp-flow-control/index.md

 As is often the case, the answer is that you will need to benchmark your specific workload with different values to find out.

-Instead of implementing fancy algorithms, I would recommend starting simple:
-For example, the client could initially grant 200 link credits and send a flow with `link-credit = 200` whenever the remaining link credit falls below 100.
+Instead of implementing fancy algorithms, I would recommend starting simple: for example, the client could initially grant 200 link credits and send a flow with `link-credit = 200` whenever the remaining link credit falls below 100.

 In fact, this is what RabbitMQ does the other way around:
 The RabbitMQ AMQP 1.0 [session process](https://github.com/rabbitmq/rabbitmq-server/blob/v4.0.0-beta.6/deps/rabbit/src/rabbit_amqp_session.erl) grants initially [170 link credits](https://github.com/rabbitmq/rabbitmq-server/blob/v4.0.0-beta.6/deps/rabbit/src/rabbit_amqp_session.erl#L52) to the publisher, and grants again 170 link credits when the remaining link credit falls below half (i.e. 85) **and** the number of unconfirmed messages is less than 170.